verifyica-team/verifyica/README.md

 # Purpose

-Parameterized testing is traditionally test first oriented ...
+Parameterized testing is traditionally test oriented ...

 - Given a set of test methods, execute each test method with a list of test arguments.